-Preparing your advertising campaigns and strategies for Black Friday marketing is not an easy task.
-It would be great to have a crystal ball predicting how you should plan your Black Friday campaigns for success.
+Preparing your advertising campaigns and marketing strategies for Black Friday is no easy task.
+It would be great to have a crystal ball that predicts how you should plan your seasonal marketing campaigns to be successful… Right?

-While we cannot provide you with that magic, we can provide this Black Friday campaigns guide for you!
-Before learning the most important tips and tricks to apply in your advertising campaigns, let’s check some Black Friday key data:
+While we can’t provide you with “that magic ball”, we can offer you this Black Friday guide.
+Before learning the most important tips and tricks to apply to your campaigns, let’s check out some key Black Friday facts:

 Start your Black Friday campaigns earlier this year

-Black Friday this year (2021) is on November 21, but a lot of people will have already made purchases during mid-November.
+Black Friday this year (2023) is on November 24, but a lot of people will have already made purchases during mid-month.
 Launching your Black Friday deals and promotions before that date gives you a chance to start your sales earlier.

 If you’re launching your Black Friday offers earlier you should also activate your campaigns a few days before than usual.
 You should prepare your campaigns in advance, have them ready and even launch them before just in case something happens you have time to react and don’t lose potential customers once Black Friday starts.